johnkerl/miller/docs/src/manpage.md

    urandrange
         (class=math #args=2) Floating-point numbers uniformly distributed on the interval [a, b).

+   utf8_to_latin1
+        (class=string #args=1) Tries to convert UTF-8-encoded string to Latin-1-encoded string.
+If argument is array or map, recurses into it.

    version
         (class=system #args=0) Returns the Miller version as a string.